AutoJenny/blog/docs/workflow/planning/structure.md

 - List of generated sections, each showing:
   - Section heading
   - Section description
+  - Assigned elements (facts, ideas, themes)
 - Sections are draggable for reordering
+- Elements can be dragged between sections

 ### Save Panel
-- "Save Structure" button to persist the sections to the database
+- "Save Structure" button to persist the sections and their elements to the database

 ## API Endpoints